This course for handling difficult people will:

 Getting to Heart of the Problem: Digging Deeper

 Why don’t people just do what they are supposed to do?
 Great question, and guess what?
 It’s one that has lots of answers.
 In this part of the course, participants will consider this question and possible answers to it.
 Next, they will identify tactics for addressing each of the situations they identified during the previous discussion.

 Picture Perfect: The Agreement Frame

 In this part of the course, we will look at a fundamental tool for acknowledging others and showing them respect.
 Without those two elements, it highly unlikely that difficult people will change their behavior.
 Whether it’s “I agree, and…,” “I respect what you’re saying, and…,” or “I appreciate your point of view, and….” before you can sway someone to another point of view, you must acknowledge them and their beliefs.
 In this part of the course, we will look at specific language for building respect and practice using agreement as a tool for diffusing difficult situations.

 The Best Maintenance: Preventing Problems

 A lot of problems can be stopped before they start if careful attention is paid to understanding others, their concerns, and points of view.
 During this workshop segment, we will look at dangerous misconceptions people have about others and how they lead to trouble.
-Will also discuss proactive methods for addressing concerns.
+We will also discuss proactive methods for addressing concerns.